 But today, for the first time, humanity’s global civilization—the worldwide, increasingly interconnected, highly technological society in which we all are to one degree or another, embedded—is threatened with collapse by an array of environmental problems.’– Professor Paul Ehrlich

-Importantly, the book will not only take a realistic stance to the existential threat before us, but set out ways in which ordinary people and communities can deal with it.
+Importantly, the book not only took a realistic stance to the existential threat before us, but it sets out ways in which ordinary people and communities can deal with it.
 We do not shy from the mounting challenges and likely impacts ahead, but tackle the issue of structural and systematic change – often skimmed over or dealt with in a purely academic manner by other texts.
 In this way the book is both exploratory and practical.

 - Dr Ashish Kothari, who presents ‘a pluriverse of radical alternatives’, with a focus on India and the Global South.

 - Professor Rupert Read, who explores the concept of ‘Transformative Adaptation’ for structural change.

 - Dr Morgan Phillips, who looks at ways in which Himalayan communities have already faced the impacts of climate change and how they have adapted to it.

 - Dr Ester Barringa, who reviews different local currencies developed for and by vulnerable communities.

 - Fazeela Mubarak, who presents the devastating details of the 2017 Lima drought and how similar drought events can be dealt with.

 - Dr Janis Steele, who takes a look at the important role of women’s leadership in the context of climate actions in the South Pacific island nation of Vanuatu.